hydrodog/CPE810J_2016F_Canvas/src/edu/stevens/canvas/automaticHW/README.txt

 In this week, we try to complete the methods in the abstract class Code.

+The compile() method, compile the java file and run it.
+We will try to run other kind of programs (like C++ and Python) later.

 The display() method, output the source code.

 The setGrade() and setComment() method, set the grade and comments for the particular code object.